 Time went on, and her words kept arriving in my life.
 One of the first of her essays I read after our meeting was in a book called A Question of Balance, 1995, a theme she frequently explored.
 This book, a collection of essays from many female writers about writing and motherhood, was emblematic of my intense interest in how to balance motherhood with any kind of creative life, let alone writing.
 Ursula was unapologetically a mother, a fact that only became an issue with the advent of second wave feminism; some of the earliest rhetoric was not particularly friendly toward motherhood and married life.
 She not only made peace with feminism later on, but became such a truthteller about women’s lives that the New York Times, in her obituary, said she had always been one, which is not true.
 Her long friendship with Margaret Atwood produced a body of correspondence I’d love to read someday, ranging from feminism to the label of science fiction, a category Atwood was averse to using even as she was writing it.

 And Ursula spoke, often at commencement addresses, famously at Mills College in 1983 and at Bryn Mawr in 1986, where her long discourse on “the mother tongue” is absolutely brilliant (“I am sick of the silence of women”).
-I have an undated and incomplete audiocassette tape I recorded on my boombox of her presentation, on my local public radio station, of her thoughts and meditations on the Tao Te Ching, which I have not been able to find again despite a lengthy archive on her website of such files.
+I have an undated and incomplete audiocassette tape I recorded on my boombox of her presentation, on my local public radio station, of her thoughts and meditations on the Tao Te Ching, which I have not been able to find again.
+(Note: I have since found this reissued on Audible.)
 Her brilliant essay on gender (“I am a man . . . “) seems to have been circulated very widely of late.

 When she answered one of my first letters, she confessed to not being “enwebbed” (charming word), but she soon put that to rights.
 I expect that once her work began being copied around the internet, she felt enough of a tug to jump in herself, to shepherd it, to speak to it, and to add to it.
 She had pretty much jumped in with both feet when, in 2015, she gave a series of writing seminars on the Book View Café site, accepting questions from aspiring writers (since closed, but the pages are still up and are priceless).
 They can be read as an advanced graduate seminar on the art and craft of writing.
 And thus her later years were filled with the kind of popular recognition, outside genre, outside college classes, that I expect she was pleased about, living as she had as a literary outlaw for so many years.
 Being an outlaw means you don’t need to follow the rules.
 Ursula’s voice, at once brilliant and piercing with insight and wisdom, humorous with a riptide of rage, was welcome over and over again, and she was generous with it.
 Her personal story emerged more often as the engine of fiction slowed, but not the flood of words, which continued in poems and essays right up until her death.